The Epsom Derby was an amazing…

 Two centuries of Wednesday tradition, overturned in a single Saturday.

-After more than two centuries as a Wednesday fixture, the Derby was moved to Saturday in 2009 to boost attendance and television audiences.
+After more than two centuries as a Wednesday fixture, the Derby was moved to the first Saturday in June in 1995 to boost attendance and television audiences.
 The change proved controversial among traditionalists but successful commercially, with larger crowds and improved broadcast ratings.
 The two-day Derby Festival format, with the Oaks on Friday and the Derby on Saturday, became the established pattern and opened the festival to a wider audience who could attend without taking a day off work.

 Ten Derbies for O'Brien; a record that redefines what mastery of the turf looks like.